aisk/timeout/README.md

 # timeout - macOS Compatible timeout Command

-A lightweight Haskell implementation of the `timeout` command.
+A standalone implementation of the `timeout` command.

 ## Purpose